Bundle-specific Tractogram Distribution Estimation Using Higher-order Streamline Differential Equation: Methods

 \subsection{Spatial continuity constraint equation for a tractogram}

 We assume that the diffusion displacement of water molecules in the same fiber maintains continuity.
-We use continuous incompressible fluid theory to describe the spatial continuity of the bundle by introducing the concept of divergence of the fiber flow on diffusion tensor vectorial field,
+We use continuous incompressible fluid theory to describe the spatial continuity of the bundle by introducing the concept of divergence of the fiber flow on diffusion vectorial field.
+Let $div\Gamma$ denote the divergence of the fiber flow on diffusion vectorial field, which is formulated as